fusionby2030/moxie/docs/source/predicting_profiles.rst

 All models are found in the :file:`src/models/` and are written with pytorch.

-#.
-Vanilla VAE
+1. Vanilla VAE

   * Simple fully connected linear layer model
   * TBD: Activation function
   * TBD: KL-Div weighting hyperparam for loss function, as it needs to be quite small or else the recon loss dominates and the model just spits out the (literal) average profile found in the training set

-#.
-Convolutional VAE
+2. Convolutional VAE

-  * TBD: Everything!
+  * TBD: Variable stride

 Experiments